igem-fau/website/content/project/experiments.md

 **Colony PCR:**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

 Polymerase chain reaction is an in vitro technique to exponentially amplify DNA of interest.
-Here, we exploit this technique to confirm the insertion of a specific DNA part into the genome of E. Coli.
+Here, we exploit this technique to confirm the transformation and insertion of our sequence into our plasmids.

 **Materials:**